-Computer and Information Science and Engineering (CISE) Research Initiation Initiative (CRII)CRII Solicitation Update - May 30, 2014
+Computer and Information Science and Engineering (CISE) Research Initiation Initiative (CRII)

-|Almadena Y. Chtchelkanovafirstname.lastname@example.org||(703) 292-8910||1115|
+|Almadena Y. Chtchelkanovaemail@example.com||(703) 292-8910|

-|Ephraim P. Glinertemail@example.com||(703) 292-8930|
+|Ephraim P. Glinertfirstname.lastname@example.org||(703) 292-8930|

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 Full Proposal Deadline Date

-Second Wednesday in August, Annually Thereafter
+Third Monday in September, Annually Thereafter

-With the goal of encouraging research independence immediately upon obtaining one's first academic position after receipt of the PhD, the Directorate for Computer and Information Science and Engineering (CISE) will award grants to initiate the course of one's independent research.
-Understanding the critical role of establishing that independence early in one's career, it is expected that funds will be used to support untenured faculty or research scientists (or equivalent) in their first three years in a primary academic position after the PhD, but not more than a total of five years after completion of their PhD.
-One may not yet have received any other grants or contracts in the Principal Investigator (PI) role from any department, agency, or institution of the federal government, including from the CAREER program or any other program, post-PhD, regardless of the size of the grant or contract, with certain exceptions noted below.
+The NSF Directorate for Computer and Information Science and Engineering (CISE) seeks to award grants intended to support research independence among early-career academicians who specifically lack access to adequate organizational or other resources.
+It is expected that funds obtained through this program will be used to support untenured faculty or research scientists (or equivalent) in their first three years in a primary academic position after the PhD, but not more than five years after completion of their PhD.
+Applicants for this program may not yet have received any other grants or contracts in the PI role from any department, agency, or institution of the federal government, including from the CAREER program or any other program, post-PhD, regardless of the size of the grant or contract, with certain exceptions as noted below.
 Serving as co-PI, Senior Personnel, Postdoctoral Fellow, or other Fellow does not count against this eligibility rule.

-It is expected that these funds will allow the new CISE Research Initiation Initiative PI to support one or more graduate students for up to two years.
-Faculty at undergraduate and two-year institutions may use funds to support undergraduate students, and may use the additional RUI designation (which requires inclusion of a RUI Impact Statement) -- see http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5518 for additional information.
-In addition, submissions from all institutions may use funds for postdoctoral scholars, travel, and/or research equipment.
+Importantly, the CRII program seeks to provide essential resources to enable early-career PIs to launch their research careers.
+For the purposes of this program, CISE defines “essential resources” as sufficient funds for 48 months of graduate student support.
+Faculty at undergraduate and two-year institutions may use funds to support undergraduate students, and may optionally use the additional RUI designation (which requires inclusion of a RUI Impact Statement) -- see https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5518 for additional information.
+In addition, submissions from all institutions may use funds for PI salary, postdoctoral scholars, travel, and/or research equipment.